OmniEgoCap: Camera-Agnostic Sequence-Level Egocentric Motion Reconstruction: Experiments

 \subsection{Ablation Studies}

 We conduct ablation studies to validate our key design choices, comparing our full model against variants with specific components removed.

+\paragraph{Necessity of Geometry-Aware Augmentation} We validate our geometry-aware augmentation against two baselines: \textbf{Ours (Random)} using $p=0.2$ random masking~\cite{aliakbarian2022flag,jiang2024egoposer}, and \textbf{Ours (120)} trained on a fixed $120^\circ$ FoV.
+The \textbf{Ours (Random)} variant performs worst.
+By ignoring spatial boundaries, it fails to learn motion-FoV correlations, making it highly vulnerable to realistic, contiguous occlusions.
+Alternatively, the \textbf{Ours (120)} variant acts as a specialist.
+It learns a strong native prior but suffers from severe geometry overfitting; like EgoAllo$^{\dagger\dagger}$ (Sec.~\ref{sec:result_fixed}), its performance degrades under out-of-distribution camera setups.
+In contrast, our continuous visibility spectrum teaches robust camera-to-motion relationships, yielding a true device-agnostic generalist.

-\paragraph{Importance of Global Context} To demonstrate the necessity of our sequence-level context $\bm{\mathcal{G}}$ and $\beta$, we define four baselines: \textbf{(1) No Shape/Global} removes all sequence-level contexts, using mean shape; \textbf{(2) No Shape Cond} omits $\beta$ as a condition in the decoder; \textbf{(3) No Global} predicts $\beta$ but removes $\bm{\mathcal{G}}$; and \textbf{(4) Concat} injects $\bm{\mathcal{G}}$ via concatenation.
-First, removing all context (\textbf{(1) No Shape/Global}) degrades MPJPE to 97.06mm.
-Re-introducing $\mathcal{E}_\mathrm{shape}$ (\textbf{(3) No Global}) improves this to 83.53mm, proving predicting an identity-preserving shape $\beta$ is crucial for accurate motion reconstruction.
-The contribution of the global motion context $\bm{\mathcal{G}}$ is also critical.
-Adding $\bm{\mathcal{G}}$ via AdaLN (\textbf{Default}) improves overall MPJPE, but primarily hand accuracy, reducing both Hand PE and Vis Hand PE.
-This improvement supports our hypothesis: the sequence-level context $\bm{\mathcal{G}}$ is essential for generating hand trajectories consistent with the sequence-specific FoV.
-It achieves this by encoding the FoV boundaries from analyzing the spatial distribution of visibility transitions.
-By implicitly learning these visual limits, the model avoids implausible predictions, specifically resolving the ambiguity of hand locations that local cues cannot address.
-We also validate the injection strategy.
-The degradation in \textbf{(2) No Shape Cond} (81.35mm to 86.55mm) implies that the denoiser must be conditioned on body shape $\beta$, likely to predict correct joint orientations for different bone lengths.
-Additionally, \textbf{(4) Concat} proves suboptimal.
-It fails to match the hand accuracy of AdaLN, suggesting simple concatenation is insufficient to effectively inject FoV information encoded in $\bm{\mathcal{G}}$.
-This indicates AdaLN is more effective than simple concatenation for incorporating sequence-level context.
+\paragraph{Importance of Sequence-Level Context} To validate our sequence-level context $\bm{\mathcal{G}}$ and $\beta$, we define four baselines: \textbf{No Shape/Global} removes all sequence-level contexts, using mean shape; \textbf{No Shape Cond} omits $\beta$ as a decoder condition; \textbf{No Global} predicts $\beta$ but removes $\bm{\mathcal{G}}$; and \textbf{Concat} injects $\bm{\mathcal{G}}$ via concatenation.
+First, removing all context (\textbf{No Shape/Global}) degrades MPJPE to 97.06mm, while reintroducing $\mathcal{E}_\mathrm{shape}$ (\textbf{No Global}) improves it to 83.53mm, proving an identity-preserving shape $\beta$ is crucial.
+Furthermore, adding $\bm{\mathcal{G}}$ via AdaLN (\textbf{Default}) further improves hand accuracy, reducing Hand PE and Vis Hand PE, confirming $\bm{\mathcal{G}}$ is essential for generating FoV-consistent hand trajectories.
+By implicitly encoding FoV boundaries through the spatial distribution of visibility transitions, the model resolves hand location ambiguities local cues cannot address.
+Without this context, the model fails to infer out-of-FoV positions, unnaturally hallucinating invisible hands into the camera's view (examples in the supplementary material).
+Validating our injection strategy, the degradation in \textbf{No Shape Cond} (81.35mm to 86.55mm) implies the denoiser must be conditioned on body shape $\beta$ to predict correct joint orientations for varying bone lengths.
+Additionally, \textbf{Concat} fails to match our AdaLN's hand accuracy, suggesting global modulation better incorporates FoV information.